paulo9405/BloodType_assignment_2/README.md

 2. Navigate to the project directory

-3. Run the program: python main.py, or in VsCode clink on play.
+3. Run the program: python blood_type.py
+   Run the tests: python tests.py

 4. How to Use
 Follow the menu options displayed on the terminal: